InTEGr8or/phi-fi/content/books/fiction/the-deep-dark-descending.md

 The story is about the killing of the last murderer, and the justice of that killing, within the context of the story.
 That's why the story starts and ends with that killing.

+## _SPOILER ALERT!_

-**SPOILER ALERT** The following section is for people who have read the book and are looking for a deeper discussion about what happened in the story as a story.
+The following section is for people who have read the book and are looking for a deeper discussion about what happened in the story as a story.

 Max Rupert is given a tip by someone who he didn't like, and who didn't really like him.
 When Boady Sanden gives Max a file containing the voices of the people who planned Jenni's murder it is not because the two men are on the same team, of any kind.
 It is because they agree on one single principle: Justice, and the injustice of murder.

+## Justice is Personal

 It is good to see such a clear distiction of a principle at a time when the cultural focus is on the vague concept if imporsonal "social justice".